philipn/kubernetes-sticky-node-scheduler/README.md

 scheduler to schedule the pod.
 If any varients of a pod *are* running, then we place copies of the pod on the same node.

-If you're using e.g. EBS volumes and need seamless updates of your stateful Deployments, this might be useful to you.
+If you're using e.g. EBS volumes, which can only be attached to a single node at a time, and need seamless updates of your stateful Deployments, this might be useful to you.

 NOTE: This is **not** ready for production usage.